sunfall/caethboards/README.md

 ## Caeth

-With the Caeth metarule, every pair of adjacent cells has an edge between them as part of the Caeth *undergame*.
-Players take turns claiming one of those edges per turn; use the pie rule for the first move.
-An overgame cell is immediately claimed by a player when that player controls half or more of the Caeth edges into that cell; a single edge may trigger more than one overgame claim at the same time.
+With the Caeth metarule, every pair of adjacent cells has an edge (or _node_) between them as part of the Caeth *undergame*.
+Players take turns claiming one of those nodes per turn; use the pie rule for the first move.
+An overgame cell is immediately claimed by a player when that player controls half or more of the Caeth nodes into that cell; a single node may trigger more than one overgame cell claim at the same time.

 A player wins a Caeth metarule game _only by winning the overgame by its standard win condition (connecting both sides, all three sides, etc.)_, counting **only** the overgame cells.
-The edges are not considered part of any overgame connection.
+The undergame nodes are not considered part of any overgame connection.

 ## Noc

-The Noc metarule is similar to the Caeth metarule, except the undergame involves cells that lie at the adjoining or "meeting points" of the cells of the grid.
-In a hexagonal tiling, that means most Noc cells are votes for three cells rather than just two.
+The Noc metarule is similar to the Caeth metarule, except the undergame involves nodes that lie at the adjoining or "meeting points" of the cells of the grid.
+In a hexagonal tiling, that means most Noc nodes are votes for three cells rather than just two.
 It is named in honor of ConHex, which uses a custom board but a closely-related version of this mechanism.

 ## Noeth

-Noeth is a combination of both Noc and Caeth, with the undergame cells for both on the same grid.
-It uses a modified 1-2-2-2... move protocol; the first player fills in any undergame cell, and from then on each player fills in two undergame cells _if and only if_ they are one Noc cell and one Caeth cell *and* those two choices do not share any overgame cells.
-If they cannot meet those criteria, or for some reason wish not to do so (possible in a game like Havannah), they instead claim any single undergame cell.
+Noeth is a combination of both Noc and Caeth, with the undergame nodes for both on the same grid.
+It uses a modified 1-2-2-2... move protocol; the first player fills in any undergame node, and from then on each player fills in two undergame nodes _if and only if_ they are one Noc node and one Caeth node *and* those two choices do not share any overgame cells.
+If they cannot meet those criteria, or for some reason wish not to do so (possible in a game like Havannah), they instead claim any single undergame node.

 ## Near-Noeth

-Near-Noeth is identical to Noeth, except that the criteria for dual claiming is as follows: you fill in two undergame cells _if and only if_ they are one Noc cell and one Caeth cell *and* those two choices share **precisely one** overgame cell.
-As in standard Noeth, an inability to do so (or a choice not to) results in claiming a single undergame cell.
+Near-Noeth is identical to Noeth, except that the criteria for dual claiming is as follows: you fill in two undergame node _if and only if_ they are one Noc node and one Caeth node *and* those two choices share **precisely one** overgame cell.
+As in standard Noeth, an inability to do so (or a choice not to) results in claiming a single undergame node.

 # The boards themselves

 The boards are named based on which metarule they're meant for (`caeth-`, `noc-`, or `noeth-`), and then come in various sizes and variants:

-* `-4square-`: Boards meant for games on a square grid; votes are orthogonal.
-* `-8square-`: As `4square`, but with added diagonal votes.
 * `-hex-`: Boards meant for Hex and any variants played on the same board.
 * `-hexhex-`: Boards meant for any game that uses a regular hex-hex board.
+* `-square-`: Boards meant for games on a square grid.
+  * `-4square`: A Caeth-specific version with explicit orthogonal votes.
+  * `-8square`: As `4square`, but with added diagonal votes.
 * `-y-`: Boards meant for the Game of Y.

 The `caeth_loz-` boards are a variant art-style for Caeth boards that makes the